MatthieuCourbariaux/deep-learning-multipliers/README.md

 ### Maximum overflow rate

 Only useful for DFXP.
-It is the amount of overflow tolerated before augmenting the range.
+It is the amount of overflow tolerated before modifying the range.

 ### Number of epochs of range initialization